vmware-tanzu/velero/design/csi-snapshots.md

 This also means Velero will continue to offer Restic as an option for CSI volumes.

+### Garbage collection and deletion

+To ensure that all created resources are deleted when a backup expires or is deleted, `VolumeSnapshot`s will have an `ownerRef` defined pointing to the Velero backup that created them.

+In order to fully delete these objects, each `VolumeSnapshotContent`s object will need to be edited to ensure the associated provider snapshot is deleted.
+This will be done by editing the object and setting `VolumeSnapshotContent.Spec.DeletionPolicy` to `Delete`, regardless of whether or not the default policy for the class is `Retain`.
+See the Deletion Policies section below.

 ## Alternatives Considered

 * Implementing similar logic in a Velero VolumeSnapshotter plugin was considered.